Fibromyalgia

 Prodromal State

-We can even say that fibromyalgia is not present yet because there will not be persistent pain or widespread pain in the individual.
+We can even say that fibromyalgia is not present yet because there will not be persistent or widespread pain in the individual.

-There can be multiple associated conditions present but it is not enough.
+There can be multiple associated conditions present, but it is not enough.

 Undiagnosed Fibromyalgia